Program_Bachelor of Kinesiology

 Full-Time Part-Time On Campus

-The Bachelor of Kinesiology and Sport Studies is designed so that students can complete two years of studies at Red Deer Polytechnic and then transfer to the University of Alberta to complete a Bachelor's degree.
+The Bachelor of Kinesiology and Sport Studies program is designed so students can complete two years of studies at RDP, then transfer to the University of Alberta to complete this Bachelor's degree.

 Work-integrated Learning